oktadev/okta-blog/_source/_posts/2022-02-09-a-developers-guide-to-elasticsearch-with-laravel.md

 You should see a message that posts were successfully indexed.

-Finally, you’ll add a search bar to the home page so users can search the posts.
+Finally, you'll add a search bar to the home page so users can search the posts.
 In `resources/views/home.blade.php`, add the following before the `@forelse` loop:

 {% raw %}
 ```php